mdn/content/files/en-us/web/javascript/guide/functions/index.md

 > ```js example-bad
 > const createPet = function (name) {  // The outer function defines a variable called "name".
 >   return {
->     setName: function (name) {    // The enclosed function also defines a variable called "name".
+>     setName(name) {    // The enclosed function also defines a variable called "name".
 >       name = name;               // How do we access the "name" defined by the outer function?
 >     }
 >   }